 Current systems onboard the ISS have implemented the protocols listed in the DMI for Standard Definition and High Definition video acquisition and transmission.
 The exception is the use of JPEG2000 video encoding technology for real-time transmission as detailed in the Scope of this document (1.2).
 With this exception, the International Space Station is (ISS) serving as a daily application of the DMI .
 Video being acquired and transmitted from the ISS, regardless of which agency’s cameras are acquiring it, is being distributed as required to every space agency participating in ISS activities and to the public through the media using H.264 video compression.
 H.264 decoders compliant with the H.264 standard are capable of decoding all the resolutions and frame rates listed in the DMI.

-JPEG2000 testing will be scheduled when the industry standard for transmission is sufficiently mature to allow full interchangeability between different manufacturers encoders and decoders.
+JPEG2000 interoperability testing was conducted in October 2015 and January 2016.
+The first test was conducted in a lab environment to establish basic interoperability.
+The second test was conducted with encoders connected to the International Space Station (ISS) avionics simulator at the Johnson Space Center, Sonny Carter Training Facility.
+This test included transmitting the signal to a Tracking Data and Relay Satellite, receiving the signal, and verifying the ability to decode the received signal on various vendor’s decoders.
+Until there is a spacecraft implementation, this is the closest scenario to spaceflight that can be accomplished.
 Based on the current systems being complaint with the DMI the Motion Imagery Applications Working Group recommends the DMI be promoted to a Blue Book CCSDS Recommended Standard.

 DMI VALIDATION AND TEST GOALS